Cell Products ⇢ Wild-type cells ⇢

 Transporter expression and activity

-Def-INT organoids display gene expression of the key transporters involved in drug uptake and efflux, including MDR1 (ABCB1), BCRP (ABCG2), MRP2 (ABCC2), PEPT1 (SLC15A1) and OATP2B1 (SLCO2B1).
-Efflux transporters such as MDR1 and MRP2 can be localized in the apical side of Def-INT organoids.
+The Intestinal organoids display gene expression of the key transporters involved in drug uptake and efflux, including MDR1 (ABCB1), BCRP (ABCG2), MRP2 (ABCC2), PEPT1 (SLC15A1) and OATP2B1 (SLCO2B1).
+Efflux transporters such as MDR1 and MRP2 can be localized in the apical side of the organoids.
 Activity of MDR1 has been shown by the ability of organoids to transport Rhodamine123, a MDR1 specific substrate, into the lumen.
 This activity can be drastically reduced with the competitive inhibitor Verapamil.

 Figure 6.
-Transporter expression and activity in Def-INT organoids.
+Transporter expression and activity in the organoids.
 A) Gene expression of the main intestinal transporters.
 B) MDR1 and MRP2 protein expression and localization.
 C) Rho123 assay showing MDR1 activity.

 Def_intestinal_organoid_transporter_activity_bfSe6S3-1